Curriculum and Degree Requirements

 All credits counted towards completion of the LL.M. must be earned while enrolled as an LL.M. in Comparative Law student.
 Credits must also be earned at the Levin College of Law in courses offered at our campus in Gainesville.
 LL.M. students may not earn credit for courses taught by the College of Law outside Gainesville.
 This includes, but is not limited to, study-abroad courses.
-Credits earned while a student is on an exchange program cannot be counted towards the LL.M. degree either.
+Credits earned while a student is on an exchange program cannot be counted toward the LL.M. degree either.

 LAW 7932: LLM in Comparative Law Introduction to the Legal System of the United States Part I (2 credits)

-- Permission to Opt out of this course.
-An admitted student who has completed a sufficient level of study at a university or law school in the United States may petition the program director to opt out of the Comparative Introduction to the Legal System of the United States.
-If granted, this waiver applies only to this course and not to the other requirements of the Program, including the rest of the Summer Program and the tutorial course taught during the Spring and Fall semesters.
+- Permission to Opt out of this course: An admitted student who has completed a sufficient level of study at a university or law school in the United States may petition the program director to opt out of the Comparative Introduction to the Legal System of the United States.
+If granted, this waiver applies only to this course and not to the other requirements of the Program, including the rest of the Summer Program and the tutorial course taught during the spring and fall semesters.
 A student permitted to opt out of the course must complete two additional credits in order meet the 26-credit requirement.
 The director will develop specific guidelines for this process and post them in the online catalog.

 LAW 7805: LL.M.
 Comparative Legal Writing and Research (2 credits)

-- Research paper requirement.
-The 26 semester hours of work for the LL.M. in Comparative Law degree also include a significant research writing project supervised by a faculty member at the Levin College of Law while the student is registered in an appropriate class for a minimum of two credit hours and a maximum of four credit hours.
+- Research paper requirement: The 26 semester hours of work for the LL.M. in Comparative Law degree also include a significant research writing project supervised by a faculty member at the Levin College of Law while the student is registered in an appropriate class for a minimum of two credit hours and a maximum of four credit hours.

 - An LL.M. student may choose to pursue the writing project in any class offered at the College of Law that includes a letter-graded advanced research paper requirement or option.
-This includes, but is not limited to, seminars, J.D. courses, advanced courses, independent study, directed or supervised research.

 - When the student is enrolled in an independent study, supervised or directed research class, the supervising faculty member may require the student to audit a regular class in order to provide a classroom component as well as structure and substantive context for the research project.